-You can call the number stored in Subject and the number stored in Location if one is a phone number and the other is a Private ID or Talkgroup number.
-If both are the same type of number, the number in Subject is called or sent a call alert.
+If you store numbers in both the Subject and Location fields, you can call or send a call alert to the number stored in Subject and the number stored in Location as long as the number stored in Subject is a Private or Talkgroup number and the number stored in Location is a phone number.

+If both are the same type of number, the number stored in Subject is called or sent a call alert.
 To call or send a call alert to the number stored in Location, you must delete the number stored in Subject.